dotchain/dotchain.github.io/ComposableOperations.md

 There are two ways to get rich mutations:

-1. Treat the low level mutation types used in OT as an assembly language two write high level mutations.
+1. Treat the low level mutation types used in OT as an assembly language to write high level mutations.
 This leads to a lot of fairly powerful high level mutation types that are immediately compatible in the system and do not require any transforms to be written for them.
 Also, the high level methods can be changed at any time